isc-projects/kea/doc/sphinx/arm/ext-netconf.rst

 .. _operation-example-logging:

-NETCONF Operation Example with Logging
+NETCONF Operation Example With Logging
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This example adds a logger entry to the initial (i.e. startup)